rhutikcodes/nxtjob-internship-test-summer-2024/readme.md

 To advance in this opportunity, complete the following tasks and submit a PR (Pull Request) to this repository.

-Your task is to build a simplified clone of Calendly, a popular scheduling tool.
-This application will allow users to schedule calls, update availability, set up reminders, and send emails.
+Your task is to build a community app where users can post content, receive real-time updates, react to posts, and comment on each other's posts.

 Firstly, clone this repository or download it as a zip file.
 Inside the repository, you'll find a folder named `intern_challenge`.
 Make a copy of this folder and rename it to your full name, using snake_case for spaces (for instance, john_doe).
 Inside this folder, you will find two `'answers.txt'` files located in the `'technical'` and `'non_technical'` subfolders.
 Edit these files with your responses.